 No, Miss Maude, not anymore.

-🎶 Tisolay, you must have known her; she was a nurse in the Calcasieu parish public school system all through your years; would’ve been in her thirties.
-Plus she lived right behind you; never married, never left the house.
+🎶 Tisolay, you must have known Maude Reid.
+She was a nurse in the Calcasieu parish public school system all through your years; would’ve been in her thirties.
+Plus she lived right behind you; never married, never left the family home.

 If nothing else, you’d have seen her visiting her whole cluster of Reid and Hutchins cousins who lived all around you, several with children your age.
 You’d have known who her dad was, too, Sheriff DJ Reid, Jr. You probably would have heard of his dad, too, though he’d been gone for 25 years, a powerful judge from Lake Charles’ pioneer days whose ‘colorful’ character and hot temper were often spoken of in tandem with his Scottish heritage.
 Reid Jr, the judge’s son, built this house around 1900, moving in by 1901.
 The verandahs got blown off by the 1918 hurricane and were replaced without the nice denticulates, but otherwise it looks the same today.

-I know Mother drove you through the neighborhood sometime after Granddaddy died, I think it was on the way back from the Hurricane Andrew evacuation in 1992, so I know you’ve seen what these wonderful oaks have done for the neighborhood in the century since you first knew it, with its wide open bareness, little saplings planted everywhere, and maybe the occasional big tree. 🎶
+I know Mother drove you through the neighborhood sometime after Granddaddy died, I think it was on the way back from the Hurricane Andrew evacuation in 1992.
+So I know you’ve seen what these wonderful oaks have done for the neighborhood in the century since you first knew it as a bare, wide open space, little saplings planted everywhere, and maybe the occasional big tree. 🎶

-Miss Maude’s coordinates for German town, 2 blocks wide, 6 blocks long, running south from the railroad, overlap a good bit with the land holdings of Judge David J Reid, Miss Maude’s grandfather, which still overlapped a bit with a few patches of the original 160 acres still owned by the original homesteader, Jacob Ryan.
+Miss Maude’s coordinates for German town, 2 blocks wide, 6 blocks long, running south from the railroad, overlap a good bit with the homestead of Judge David J Reid, Miss Maude’s grandfather.
 Not yet a judge, Reid was still the sheriff of the largely unpopulated wilderness that was Calcasieu Parish, elected in 1850 after he first came to the little outpost that was then referred to only as Charley’s Lake.
-He’d been a builder too, was friends with the original settler, Charles Sallier and built his son Joe Charles’ house.
-He built Jacob Ryan’s too, in the late 1840s before even he had fully settled here.
+He’d been a builder too, was friends with the original settler, Charles Sallier, and built his son Joe Charles’ house.
 But he was accumulating land and building investment properties for himself as well, investing in the growth of the little prairie outpost when Daniel Goos, the Danish schooner captain who’d been carrying other people’s lumber to markets along the Gulf Coast, had only just realized what a lumber ‘goldmine’ Lake Charles’ pine forests represented.
-Anyway, Reid donated a piece of land he owned, a block south of Railroad Ave, for a cemetery in 1857, when the town was first incorporated as Charleston, the Corporation Cemetery they called it then.
-Fifteen years later, Goos returned from a trip to his homeland, Foehr, in the North Frisian Islands (by then wrested from the Denmark by the Germans and reeling from the effects of war) with 3 ocean schooners full of experienced engineers and carpenters to work in his lumber mill, as well as shipbuilders, sea captains and sailors to transport his lumber to markets up and down the Gulf Coast, many of whom brought their families.
+Anyway, Reid donated a piece of his land, a block south of Railroad Ave, for a cemetery in 1857 when the town was first incorporated as Charlestown, the Corporation Cemetery they called it then.
+Fifteen years later, Goos returned from a trip to his homeland, Foehr, in the North Frisian Islands (by then wrested from Denmark by the Germans and reeling from the effects of war) with 3 ocean schooners full of experienced engineers and carpenters to work in his lumber mill, as well as shipbuilders, sea captains and sailors to transport his lumber to markets up and down the Gulf Coast.
 That’s when Goos founded the German Methodist Church for his newly-arrived countrymen right across from the town cemetery, and that’s where those newcomers started buying lots from Reid, slowly pushing the forest’s edge east, farther from the little town center… 3 blocks from the shoreline, then 4., etc.

 ~~~~~ the Hansens and the Cordsens ~~~~~

-The very first intersection the Champagnes’ carriage came to told the story of the Hansens and the Jacobsens, Foehr Islanders both, and a sea captain named Friedrichs Cordsen from about 45 miles east, still just south of the Danish border but on the opposite side, the port town of Kappeln on the Baltic Sea.
+The very first intersection the Champagnes’ carriage came to, across from the cemetery, told the story of the Hansens and the Jacobsens, Foehr Islanders both, and a sea captain named Friedrichs Cordsen from the port town of Kappeln on the Baltic Sea, about 45 miles east of the Foehr Islands.
 And something of a sad story it was, though early deaths and dire straights seemed to always be a single week’s wages away for so many.
 Jocina Jacobsen left her homeland in the North Sea for America when she was 20, arriving with her family in one of Goos’ ships in Dec 1871 after a month at sea.
 Her brother Simon, a schooner captain who married Daniel Goos’ niece Gardina, lived a block further down Moss St. Jocina married fellow Foehr Islander Jacob Hansen, another of Goos’ schooner captains, in Sept of 1872 in New Orleans, eventually coming to Lake Charles and settling on Church St around the corner from the church on Moss.
 They had 3 children in their 11 years together, Ferdinand, John and Minnie, before Hansen was killed aboard his schooner, the Lydia, on the Calcasieu River in Nov.
 1883.
 He was 36, his widow 32, young Fred and John 10 and 7, and little Minnie was 5.

 Unexplained circumstances surround how and when Jocina met and married her 2nd husband, Captain Friedrichs Cordsen, in Galveston only 11 months after the death of Captain Hansen.
 He’d arrived from Germany 5 years before, sailing for Goos out of Galveston, and was 5 years Jocina’s junior.
 The young widow could have gone there with an eye toward selling Hansen’s ship, the Lydia, as was mentioned in her husband’s succession papers.
 Goos’ captains and his ships operated between Lake Charles and Galveston, and the Lydia was kept in Galveston much of the time.
 But her daughter with Cordsen, Marie, was born 6 months after their marriage, so going to Galveston could have been partly to keep the pregnancy hidden until she could return home with an explanation for the child.
 Her father was a steward on the Hamburg-America shipline and away at sea a lot, so her mother lived with Jocina on Church St and could have taken care of the children while their mother was gone.
 Adding to the mystery is the mention in her 1st husband’s succession papers that she had not followed legal protocol as responsible party for the children, all of whom were still minors, by clearing the marriage with the children’s legal family representatives.
 She lost her rights as natural tutrix to her children until her new husband was cleared as co-tutor, which he was.

-Things seem to have evened out, though, and the Cordsens settled into a house somewhere near the corner between the Hansen home on Church St , then occupied by Jocina’s parents, and the church on Moss St, to one side of the parsonage, or possibly in the parsonage.
-Somewhere along the line, the Hansens had acquired an old store building catercorner to the old parsonage that had been converted to housing for blue color laborers, mostly African American, and sometime after the church was decommissioned in 1889, the Cordsen’s bought several properties around their house and the church as rentals, one of them being the old parsonage.
+Things seem to have evened out, though, and the Cordsens settled into a house somewhere near the corner between the Hansen home on Church St , then occupied by Jocina’s parents, and the church on Moss St. Somewhere along the line, during the Hansen marriage, they had acquired an old store building catercorner to the old parsonage that now served as housing for blue collar laborers, mostly African American.
+And then after the church was decommissioned in 1889, the Cordsens bought several more rental properties, one of them being the old parsonage.

 Was it the parsonage?
-I would assume so if it weren’t for the fact that the succession describes the lot where the Cordsen house is now (yes, it’s still there, a bit changed but recognizable) as being, as of 1899, an empty lot, valued at half the price of the neighboring lot marked as having the “old house” on it.
+I would assume so if it weren’t for the fact that the succession describes the lot where the Cordsen house is now (yes, it’s still there, a bit changed but recognizable) as being an empty lot, valued at half the price of the neighboring lot marked as having the “old house” on it.
+Was it the Cordsen house?
+Which one was the “old house”?
+Where was the Cordsen house moved from?
 What evidence there is is contradictory, which intrigued me.
-In this case though, unlike most, chasing down an internet rabbit hole didn’t solve the mystery.
+In this case though, unlike most, chasing down an online archival rabbit hole didn’t solve the mystery.
 Can’t win ’em all.

 Today, though its deep shady front verandah has been closed in for interior space, you can still see the original eave at the roof where the overhang had been.
 I’ve been seeing that a lot in Lake Charles, where the bones of an old prairie-style home still exist, and wonder if this isn’t a by-product of mid-20th-century air conditioning, which eliminated the need to go outside to catch a breeze, as well as the frequency with which the windows and doors could be left open.
 Sadly, the time-honored culture of porch-socializing with the neighborhood went ‘out the window’, but, man, do I hate south Louisiana’s humid heat.